zulbil/FitStay/replit.md

 ## Overview

 CoachBnB is a comprehensive full-stack fitness coaching marketplace that connects certified fitness professionals with clients seeking personal training services.
 Built as an Airbnb-style platform, it features a robust database of 40+ professional coaches with multiple photos, detailed bios, client testimonials, and location-based services.
-The platform includes Replit authentication, Google Maps integration for location-based coach discovery, advanced filtering with AND logic for specialties, and both virtual and in-person training options.
+The platform includes OAuth authentication (Google, Facebook, Apple), Google Maps integration for location-based coach discovery, advanced filtering with AND logic for specialties, and both virtual and in-person training options.

 ## User Preferences